md-sakib-khan/Dart_Partices/ReadMe.md

 # Practiced On this File, While learning Dart Language to Implement in Flutter Development.
-# Go to bin Folder then open main.dart
+# Go to bin Folder then open "FileName".dart